IDAES/idaes-pse/docs/technical_specs/model_libraries/power_generation/unit_models/waterpipe.rst

 -------------

 The dynamic model version of the steam heater model can be constructed by selecting dynamic=True.
 If dynamic = True, the material accumulation holdups are constructed.
+While, the metal energy holdup is not consideed.